FAQ

 Where is Ctrl Alt based?

-The assets are owned by a legal entity (company) and you as an investor own part of that legal entity.
+The assets are owned by a legal entity (company) and your client will own part of that legal entity.
 Ctrl Alt arranges the formation of the legal entity with the help of lawyers.

-Investing in alternative assets comes with risks and for each asset we list on our platform, we describe what those risks are and what the risk profile is.
-While the asset itself carries inherent risks, we’ve built an operationally safe and secure platform.
+Investing in tokenised assets comes with risks and for each asset we list, we describe via our Key Information Documents what those risks are and what the risk profile is.
+While the asset itself carries inherent risks, we've built an operationally safe and secure platform.
 For example, funds are collected and held in a regulated UK escrow account, away from Ctrl Alt.

-The assets are owned by the investors/users of the platform via a company separate to Ctrl Alt that they are shareholders in.
+The assets are owned by the end investors via a company separate to Ctrl Alt that they are shareholders in.
 Therefore, if anything happens to Ctrl Alt your investment is segregated, we have no claim to the assets.
 As Ctrl Alt is involved in the operational element, we will arrange for the assets to be sold and any funds owed returned to you if Ctrl Alt were to stop operations.

 Yes.
 Ctrl Alt carries out activities which are required to be regulated in the UK.
-Ctrl Alt (FRN: 974321) is an Appointed Representative of Khepri Advisers Limited (FRN: 692447), which is authorised and regulated by the Financial Conduct Authority.
+Ctrl Alt (FRN: 974321) is an Appointed Representative of Infinity Asset Management LLP (FRN: 464315), which is authorised and regulated by the Financial Conduct Authority.

 We work with asset partners who are well established in their respective fields.
 They validate that the assets are genuine and have relevant paperwork where required.